kixelated/moq-rs/README.md

 ### moq-pub

-This is a client that publishes a fMP4 file from stdin over MoQ.
+This is a client that publishes a fMP4 stream from stdin over MoQ.
-This can be combined with ffmpeg to produce a live stream from a file on disk, which is great for testing.
+This can be combined with ffmpeg (and other tools) to produce a live stream.

-You can use this command to broadcast `dev/source.mp4` to `localhost:4443` to test the relay:
+The following command runs a development instance, broadcasing `dev/source.mp4` to `localhost:4443`:

 ```bash
 ./dev/pub
 ```

-Notable flags:
+Notable arguments:

--   `--host <HOST>` connect to the given host [default: localhost:4443]
+-   `<URI>` connect to the given address, which must start with moq://.
--   `--name <NAME>` produce a broadcast with the given name [default: random-uuid]
--   `--input <INPUT>` read from the input file, or `-` for stdin.

 ### moq-js